Gougemyriad642/apologyhub/SETUP.md

 ---

-**Setup complete!** You're now ready to use the I'm Sorry platform.
-For deployment instructions.
+**Setup complete!** You're now ready to use the ApologyHub platform.
+For deployment instructions, see your hosting provider's documentation.